 Healthy Almond Joy Baked Oatmeal

 Healthy almond joy baked oatmeal is a fun spin on traditional oatmeal!
-This warm, delicious breakfast idea is made with nourishing ingredients, but tastes like your favorite candy bar!
-Enhanced with chewy coconut, crunchy almonds and sweet chocolate chips this is breakfast comfort food for sure!
+This warm, delicious breakfast dish is made with nourishing ingredients, but tastes like your favorite candy bar!
+Enhanced with chewy coconut, crunchy almonds and sweet chocolate chips, you’re going to want to make this baked oatmeal recipe on repeat!

 My family has a new favorite oatmeal and when breakfast tastes as wonderful as this, how could it not be a favorite?!?!
 Studded with chocolate, sweetened with maple syrup, flavored with coconut, almonds and almond extract – this almond joy baked oatmeal is sure to become a favorite for your family too!